 Obviously, this is logical – if a single number is issued, then that full number is the product code, and there is no common ‘manufacturer code’.

-So – if GS1 issued single barcode numbers to manufacturers, they would be effectively demonstrating that this breakdown of barcode numbers into country code / manufacturer code / product code / check digit is a myth, as they would be issing number that had no identifiable manufacturer code and product code.
+If GS1 issued single barcode numbers to manufacturers, they would be effectively demonstrating that this breakdown of barcode numbers into country code/manufacturer code/product code/check digit is a myth, as they would be issuing numbers that had no identifiable manufacturer code and product code.

-And – this is what GS1 has done in New Zealand & Australia at least – they issue single numbers to manufacturers, and in doing so they clearly demonstrate that this ‘manufacturer code’ concept is not always true, and is definitely not important or essential.
+This is what GS1 has done in New Zealand & Australia at least – they issue single numbers to manufacturers.
+They clearly demonstrate that this ‘manufacturer code’ concept is not always true and is definitely not important or essential.